MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/basic-queue-trigger.md

 ## Triggering via Azure Storage Queue
-`ICollector` and `IAsyncCollector` can be used as paramter types for Storage Queue output bindings.
+`ICollector` and `IAsyncCollector` can be used as parameter types for Storage Queue output bindings.
 Using these interfaces allows you to add multiple messages to the respective Storage Queue.

 ```csharp
 [FunctionName("CollectorQueueOutput")]